-- Be performed by a team familiar with AT populations and issues - LEAs need to ensure that IEP team members are knowledgeable to make decisions or know where to seek assistance by receiving the appropriate training.
+- Be performed by a team familiar with AT populations and issues - LEAs need to ensure that IEP team members are knowledgeable in order to make decisions or know where to seek assistance by receiving the appropriate training.

 Having operational procedures in place enables school districts to provide consistent, quality AT assessments for all students who may need one.

 There are 6 basic steps to an AT Assessment:

 - Consideration and Referral

 - Solution Generation